Umar-37/ticket-grad/README.md

-## Powered by firebase, google maps, vanilla javascript and tailwindcss
+## Powered by Firebase, Google maps
 - --